Welcome to Year 10

 Careers Education in Year 10

 Students will have one form time per week dedicated to the ‘World of Work’, as well as undertaking a PSHCE unit, further developing their knowledge of careers through Unifrog.
-In June, all Y10 students will take part in work experience for one week.
+In June, all Year 10 students will take part in work experience for one week.
 Students will also have opportunities to meet with visitors from industry and participate in careers trips, should they wish to.
 During P7, students will have the opportunity to learn skills required for their lives beyond KWS.
 This may include CV writing and interview skills.
-All students in Y10 will have at least one meaningful encounter with an apprenticeship / technical qualification provider.
-Students in all year groups will also take part in careers based lessons in all subjects during KWS Careers month in March.
+All students in Year 10 will have at least one meaningful encounter with an apprenticeship/technical qualification provider.

 Home Learning in Year 10